-An investment vehicle like a mutual fund generates returns by two means i.e. capital appreciation and dividend payouts.
-Capital appreciation relates to the increase or decrease in the market price of the security.
+An investment vehicle like a mutual fund generates returns by two means, i.e. capital appreciation and dividend payouts.
+Capital appreciation refers to the increase or decrease in the market price of the security.

-While measuring returns which a security like equity fund actually generated, both of the above components play crucial role.
+While measuring returns generated by security like equity fund, then both the above components play a crucial role.
 However, until recently, only one of them was considered for gauging performance.

 The Price Return Index (PRI), which acted as the benchmark for mutual fund schemes, captured only the capital appreciation aspect of index constituents.
 It ignored the dividend payment component of mutual fund schemes.

-To make things transparent and credible, Total Return Index (TRI) has been introduced.
+Total Return Index (TRI) has been introduced to make things transparent and credible.
 It includes both the capital gains and dividend component to determine returns.

-For an identical basket of securities, the return of a total return index will always be greater than that of the price return index.
-It will be due to the additional payouts by way of dividends.
+For an identical basket of securities, the return of a total return index will always be higher than that of the price return index.
+It will be so due to the additional payouts by way of dividends.

 Thus, sticking only to the price return index might overstate the extent by which the mutual fund scheme outperformed the benchmark.
 This is going to be misleading.